Super Girl (TV series): Positive impact

 The final episode of the 2005 season was one of the most popular shows in Chinese broadcast history, drawing over 400 million viewers, more than the China Central Television New Year's Gala earlier that year.
 The final peaked at 280 million viewers at a given time, dwarfing the 12-million-viewer figure for the finals of Pop Idol.
 Despite the show being condemned by China Central Television as being "vulgar and manipulative", a third season of the show was launched and finished in early October 2006.

 On January 18, 2006, China National Philatelic Corporation released a postage stamp issue featuring 2005 winner Li Yuchun.
 The set was released ahead of Li's 22nd birthday in her commemoration.

-On May 11, 2009, The Oprah Winfrey Show, a worldwide famous television show, invited Zhang Liangying, who ranked 3rd overall in the 2005 contest, to make an American television singing debut.
-The subtitle of the show was "The World's Got Talent" and Zhang Liangying was the only East Asian singer in the show.

 Some who were not chosen as winners have also been able to enter the recording industry through other means.
 Ji Minjia, who ranked 5th overall in the 2005 contest, worked in Los Angeles in 2006 to help with production of the title song for Japanese anime series The Galaxy Railways.
 On March 15, 2007, Japanese recording group Hello!
 Project announced Li Chun, one of the top 50 contestants in the 2006 Changsha regional, as one of two new members of Chinese ancestry of its pop group Morning Musume.
+On May 11, 2009, Zhang Liangying—who ranked 3rd overall in the 2005 competition—made her American television debut on an episode of The Oprah Winfrey Show.

 The contest has also inspired television producers to create other talent search shows, including ones based on American shows such as The Apprentice.

 The show was the feature of a 2007 documentary titled Super, Girls!, produced and directed by independent Chinese filmmaker Jian Yi during the 2006 contest season and released at the Cambridge Film Festival.
 An ARTiSIMPLE Studio production, Super, Girls! is the only independent feature-length documentary ever made about the "Super Girls".